Texture Memory-Augmented Deep Patch-Based Image Inpainting: Acknowledgment

 \begin{IEEEbiography}[{ }]{Jiaqi Wang} is a fourth-year PhD candidate in Multimedia Laboratory (MMLab) at the Chinese University of Hong Kong.
 He received the BEng degree from Sun Yat-Sen University in 2017 and began to pursue his PhD degree funded by Hong Kong PhD Fellowship Scheme (HKPFS) in the same year.
 His research interests focus on object detection and instance segmentation.
 He has 5 papers accepted to CVPR/ICCV/ECCV.
 He is also a core developer of MMDetection.
 His team won the 1st place entry in COCO Object Detection Challenge in 2018 and 2019, respectively. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xiaoxiao Li} received his BEng degree in Department of Computer Science and Technology from Tsinghua University in 2014.
-He received the PhD degree in 2018 in Information Engineering, Chinese University of Hong Kong (CUHK).
-He is currently a senior researcher at Pinghu Technology Co., Ltd. His research interests include computer vision and machine learning, especially image segmentation and deep learning. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Xiaoxiao Li} received his B.E. degree in Department of Computer Science and Technology from Tsinghua University in 2014.
+He received the Ph.D. degree in 2018 in Information Engineering, Chinese University of Hong Kong (CUHK).
+He is currently a senior researcher at Gangxing Investment Co.
+Ltd. His research interests include computer vision and machine learning, especially image segmentation and deep learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Bolei Zhou} received the MPhil degree in information engineering from the Chinese University of Hong Kong and the PhD degree in computer science from Massachusetts Institute of Technology University, in 2018.
 He is an assistant professor in the Chinese University of Hong Kong.
 His research interests include computer vision and machine learning, with a focus on enabling machines to sense and reason about the environment through learning more interpretable and structural representations.
 He is an award recipient of the Facebook Fellowship, the Microsoft Research Asia Fellowship, and the MIT Greater China Fellowship. \end{IEEEbiography}